General meaning

 A person stands between mourning the past and choosing the future.

-The person concerned may seem silent, tired, or withdrawn, because they have just absorbed a halt, a refusal, or a loss.
+The individual in question may appear silent, tired, or withdrawn, as they have just absorbed a halt, a refusal, or a loss.
 Yet, they already find themselves facing important decisions to make.
 They move forward cautiously, hesitate, compare, but eventually understand that no choice will completely erase the pain of the transition: it is rather about choosing what will allow them to rebuild.

 Profession